jjnurminen/hpimon/README.md

 The SNR limits are somewhat arbitrary.
 Effects of different SNR on e.g. MaxFilter should be investigated more carefully.

 The frequencies should be read directly from collector via its TCP interface, instead of config files.
-Not of practical consequence, unless you change HPI frequencies directly from the collector interface.
+Not of practical consequence, unless you have a habit of changing HPI frequencies directly via the collector interface.

+It would be cool to build the GUI dynamically, so the number of SNR bars would always match the number of HPI frequencies in use.
+Most sites use five frequencies though.

+SNR widgets could be more aesthetically pleasing.